Uganda's Drought-Breaking Journey of Historic Proportions

 One tournament where Uganda has utilized its talent has been Africa's other notable tournament.
 Unlike the Africa Cup of Nations, the African Nations Championship is exclusive to African nation's players of their respective domestic leagues.
 This tournament typically occurs in years when the Africa Cup of Nations does not happen, and in 2014, its matches counted as full international fixtures.
 Uganda participated in four editions since this tournament's inception in 2009.

-The most notable star from this tournament played in the 2016 edition when Uganda contested all three matches at Stade Umuganda in Giseyi, a Rwandan city located on the border between Rwanda and the Democratic Republic of the Congo.
-Uganda reached its third successive trip to the African Nations Championship thanks to the attacking midfielder Farouk Miya, who had a breakthrough in 2015 in which he scored ten goals.
+The most notable star from this tournament played in the 2016 edition when Uganda contested all three matches at Stade Umuganda in Giseyi, a city located on the border between Rwanda and the Democratic Republic of the Congo.
+Uganda reached its third successive trip to the African Nations Championship thanks to the attacking midfielder Farouk Miya, who provided a breakthrough in 2015 in which he scored ten goals.
 That included three goals during qualifying, with Miya having also scored in both matches against Sudan to reach the 2016 African Nations Championship.
 Miya followed that achievement with three goals in two games against Togo.
 Nearly 13 months after its two losses to Togo proved costly, Uganda won both games to knock out Togo from the 2018 World Cup qualifying.

+Miya subsequently helped Uganda qualify for the CECAFA Cup, where he scored three goals during the competition.
+That included the team's opening goal against Malawi in the quarterfinals.
+Miya then followed that match by scoring Uganda's fifth and decisive goal in a penalty shootout to knock out tournament hosts Ethiopia in Addis Ababa.
 In Uganda's opening game, Miya scored on a penalty kick in what ended up being a 2-2 draw.
 Miya would suffer an injury during the game and saw limited action for the rest of the tournament.
 But in a competition featuring domestic talent, Miya became a significant player sought after in Europe.

 Though it would be the first nation eliminated from the 2017 Africa Cup of Nations after a pair of 1-0 losses to Egypt and Ghana, Uganda fought valiantly.
 Miya, whose goal against Comoros sent Uganda to the tournament, scored Uganda's lone goal in a 1-1 draw that eliminated Mali from the competition.